SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 If you do not have Node.js, you can download it [here](https://nodejs.org/en/).

-Then, in the command-line window type `npx create-react-app my-app` and press [Enter].
+Then, in the command-line window, type `npx create-react-app my-app` and press [Enter].

 You can replace `my-app` with any name you want for your app directory.